 - Depending on your level of expertise it may be useful to practice crimping and soldering before wiring everything up.
 Bad crimps are a major source of problems later on and sometimes hard to identify!

 - AC wiring should be properly dimensioned.
 Use at least 18 AWG (0.75 mm²) for mains AC wiring, even better would be 16 AWG (1.25 mm²)

 - Buy a quality SSR (see the official sourcing guide), cheap clones may overheat and fail closed causing a heater thermal runaway.
 Add a 115-125°C thermal fuse to your bed heater as an additional safety measure

-The recommended MicroFit 3.0 connectors are spec’ed up to 5A and should be used for all connections to the stepper motors, hotend and limit switches The JST connectors are used for connections to the MCU board(s).
-Adding molex connectors to all stepper motors is useful.
+The recommended MicroFit 3.0 connectors are specified for up to 5A and should be used for all connections to the stepper motors, hotend and limit switches The JST connectors are used for connections to the MCU board(s).
+JST connectors are not available as mid-wire connectors so they must be mixed.
+Adding Molex connectors to all stepper motors is useful.
 Use a 3pin MLX connector (see the official sourcing guide) to allow your bed to be removable without disconnecting from the SSR directly.
-The thermistor can use a 2pin microfit connector.
+The thermistor can use a 2pin Microfit connector.

 When assembling Microfit connectors, the male pins are inserted into the female housings and the female pins are inserted into the male housings.

 For larger wires, such as heater cartridge wiring, heatshrink tubing is helpful.